JacobDevelopment/JacobDevelopment/README.md

 Hello, welcome to my profile.
 I'm a full-time student majoring in CS focused on full-stack development.

-My current projects that I actively commit to:
+My current projects that I've been working on:

 Name | Description
 ------|------------